 Duplication or dissemination of lecture materials without authorized use may violate federal or state law and USC University policies.

-Failure to adhere to these policies violates the College of Nursing Professionalism Policy and may result in disciplinary action under university quidelines.
+Failure to adhere to these policies violates the CON Professionalism Policy and may result in disciplinary action under university guidelines.

 Dispute Resolution